-Except for life-threatening hurricanes, this October in South Carolina holds the promise of all sorts of fun and scary things.
+With its long history of hauntings and reports of paranormal activity, South Carolina holds the promise of all sorts of scary things.
 From haunted cemeteries to haunted bridges and ghosts that terrorize hotel guests, this haunted road trip through South Carolina is sure to both thrill you and send chills up your spine

 The road trip starts in the upstate and ends in the Lowcountry.
 Have fun and...don't dare go alone.

 This famous bridge in Anderson County is home to an apparition of a woman in a white dress who some think seems to be looking for someone.
 There's also an ages-old legend about a woman who tossed her unwanted baby from this bridge.
 Some people claim to be able to hear that baby crying.

 2. Gist Bridge - Union, SC

 South Carolina's OTHER crybaby bridge has also been reported to have strange happenings.
 It too, is surrounded by a legend of a baby who was thrown from the bridge and still haunts the place with cries for help.
 The Gist Bridge is also known for another phenomenon: if you are traveling away from Union and stop in the middle of this bridge and put your car in neutral, it will roll uphill.
 Some say it's the spirit of the child pushing you off the bridge.

 No haunted road trip would be complete without a visit to the most haunted cemetery in the state.
 From a witch ghost who roams this place at night putting flowers on the graves of children, to apparitions spotted even during the daytime hours, this is one creepy spot you'll remember forever.

 4. The tomb of Julia Legare - Edisto Island (Address: 2164 SC-174, Edisto Island, SC 29438)